GAURAV2006-art/CodeAlpha_tasks/CodeAlpha_Basic – Calculator Program/README.md

 ●	Compiler: A C compiler is strictly necessary to translate the human-readable source code into machine code.
 The GCC (GNU Compiler Collection) is the industry standard for this.
 On Windows, this is often accessed via MinGW; on macOS and Linux, it is usually available via the terminal (Clang or GCC).

-●	Debugger (Optional): Tools like GDB are often used alongside the compiler to step through the switch logic and verify variable states during execution.2
+●	Debugger (Optional): Tools like GDB are often used alongside the compiler to step through the switch logic and verify variable states during execution.

 ## *Editor Platforms*:-